Bioconductor/coursehelper/README.md

 should confirm it works before using it, perhaps by creating a dummy course.

+The default region is 'us-east-1'.
+Currently there is no cross-check between the region and the subnets supplied in config.yml.
+If you do change the region to something other than 'us-east-1', confirm there are subnets for the desired availability zones and make the necessary changes in config.yml.

 <a name="updateCourse"></a>

 ## Updating a course

 Again, assuming you are on courses.bioconductor.org: